 AARP normally provides a free tax service, Tax-Aide, that’s manned by volunteers.
-To qualify, you must meet certain income and age requirements.
-Tax-Aide is temporarily closed in 2020 due to the coronavirus pandemic, but it's expected to reopen in 2021.
-The IRS Volunteer Income Tax Assistance program is free if you have limited income, are disabled or have limited ability with speaking the English language.
+You must meet certain income and age requirements to qualify.
+Tax-Aide was temporarily closed in 2020 due to the coronavirus pandemic, but it's expected to be available again in 2022.
+Keep an eye on the Tax-Aide website.
+The IRS Volunteer Income Tax Assistance program is free if you have limited income, you're disabled or have limited ability with speaking the English language.

 You might want to consider a certified public accountant or an enrolled agent if you have investments, a side business or want to do a little tax planning.
 Yes, this will cost you, but these professionals have passed rigorous testing and training.
 You get what you pay for.

 Hopefully, you’ll never need a tax attorney.
 These are the professionals who appear in tax court for you if you ever have a serious problem with the IRS.
 As with all lawyers, your conversations with a tax attorney are privileged and confidential communications.

 Tax Preparation Software

 Then, of course, there are all those software programs and apps.
 Most work by walking you through a series of questions and prompting you to enter your information.
 They can handle simple to more complex tax situations, but the price tends to increase for more complicated returns.

 This is where tax preparation actually begins, well before you decide how you’re actually going to prepare your return.
 You’ll be asked to complete a Form W-4 for your employer whenever you start a new job.
 You can submit a new one at any time if your situation changes, such as if you’ve gotten married or you’ve taken on a second job.

 This is the form where you provide all the information your employer needs to calculate withholding from your paychecks.
 The goal is to get your withholding just right so you don’t owe the IRS anything at the end of the year or pay in too much so the IRS gets to use your money until you file your return and request a refund.